Lord Vetinari: Bibliography

 Lord Vetinari makes featured appearances in the Discworld novels Sourcery, Guards!
 Guards!, Moving Pictures, Reaper Man, Men at Arms, Feet of Clay, Jingo, Interesting Times, Soul Music, The Fifth Elephant, The Truth, The Last Hero, Going Postal, Thud!, Making Money, Unseen Academicals, Snuff and Raising Steam.
 Night Watch features him in his youth.

-In The Colour of Magic, Rincewind is brought before "the Patrician" but it is not clear whether this Patrician is Vetinari or his predecessor, Mad Lord Snapcase, or possibly even Homicidal Lord Winder, although the description of this Patrician does not seem to tally with that of Vetinari, as the Patrician in question is, for example, described as obese - a trait his two predecessors did possess, but which he lacks.
+While the first mention of an otherwise unnamed Patrician occurs in The Colour of Magic, that character's description does not wholly align with Vetinari's later characterization (specifically being described as obese, which was a trait of previous rulers Lord Winder or Snapcase but not himself).
 Pratchett has stated on Usenet that the Patrician in this case is indeed Vetinari, and that he simply lost weight due to the stress of his job.
 Upon being pressed, he admitted that the only real difference is that he has become a better writer since that time.
 It is also a reflection of the fact that the Discworld timeline is extremely uncertain.

 Other media

+Pratchett's own choice of actor to play Vetinari was Alan Rickman.
 Vetinari was played by Crawford Logan in the 1992 BBC Radio 4 adaptation of Guards!
 Guards!.
 In television adaptations, the character has been portrayed by several actors: Jeremy Irons in TV movie adaptation of Colour of Magic, Charles Dance in the TV movie adaptation of Going Postal, and Anna Chancellor in the television series The Watch.
 In the video game Discworld Noir, his voice was performed by Rob Brydon.

-Pratchett's own choice of actor to play Vetinari was Alan Rickman.

-VLC media player version 3.0 was given the codename Vetinari.